+Pitzer College is committed to providing a safe environment for everyone.
 In the event of an emergency facing the Pitzer College campus, there is a webpage designed to provide timely information for students, parents, faculty, staff, and other members of the College family.
 It would be updated regularly as new information becomes available.
-The link is available at https://www.pitzer.edu/emergency/.

-In the case of an emergency, Pitzer College would communicate to the Pitzer College community via the link above, college email address, office and mobile phone, and campus broadcast system.
+In the case of an emergency, Pitzer College would communicate to the Pitzer College community via the link below, College email address, mobile phone, and campus broadcast system.